Available 24/7 via email

 There is no limit to the amount of time I am willing to sit here and listen to you.

 Be as available and present as possible.
 Make sure they're taking care of themselves.
-Don't assume someone else is checking upon them.
+Don't assume someone else is checking up on them.
 See if they've eaten.
 If you're going to pick up groceries for yourself, text your friend.
 They might want a chocolate bar or just to know that you're thinking of them.

 Credit: Presence